unruledboy/SyncRoo/README.md

   -t, --Target          Required.
 The target folder where the files to be copied to.

-  -b, --Batch           Required.
-The intermediate folder for the file copy batch commands to be stored.
+  -b, --Batch           The intermediate folder for the file copy batch commands to be stored.

   -o, --Operation       A specific operation to be run rather than the whole sync process.